 If you have not bonded out directly from the jail, you will be brought in front of a judge within 24 hours.
 At this hearing, the court has the duty to determine whether the arrest affidavit supports a finding of probable cause.
 If there is no finding of probable cause, the judge must order that you be released on your own recognizance.
 This is also known as a “ROR.”
 If the judge finds probable cause, he must then set a reasonable bail bond.

-The judge is supposed to consider a number of factors in setting a reasonable bail bond.
+The judge is supposed to consider several factors in setting a reasonable bail bond.
 These can include:

 - the nature and the circumstances of the offense charged and the penalty provided by law;

 - the weight of the evidence against the defendant;

 - the defendant’s family ties, length of residence in the community, employment history, financial resources, and mental condition;